NativeScript/workshop/docs/chapters/chapter5.md

 <color-picker [(color)]="selectedColorFromParentClass"></color-picker>
 ```

-### Bonus Service Exercise

-When requesting fixtures from `api.football-data.org` it allows you to set the timeframe to # of days before (`p7`) or after (`n7`) the current date.
-However, it is not possible to get fixtures for before and after in one call.

-Update `FootballService` in `football.service.ts` to add a function which would:

- * take two parameters: `before` and `after`
- * call football service twice, once with the value of before and once with the value of after
- * return merged results

 ### Bonus Component Exercise

+Can you implement the missing pieces of the `PlayerComponent`?
+Your task is to add an `@Input` to capture the player object, then update `TeamComponent`, so that it displayes a list of players instead of fixtures.

-Create a `PlayerComponent`, which will display player details like: name, position, jerseyNumber and nationality.
-Then add a list of players to the `Team` screen.
+Each `PlayerComponent` should display player details like: name, position, jerseyNumber and nationality.